Accounting and tax

 - Kuwait has no existing currency or foreign exchange controls;

-- If required, Healy Consultants assist our Client with i) documenting and implementing accounting procedures, ii) implementing financial accounting software, iii) preparing financial accounting records, iv) Preparing forecasts, budgets, sensitivity analysis and other services.
+- If required, Healy Consultants Group PLC will assist our Client with i) documenting and implementing accounting procedures, ii) implementing financial accounting software, iii) preparing financial accounting records, iv) Preparing forecasts, budgets, sensitivity analysis and other services.

 Legal and compliance